MotherNature/theladders-object-calisthenics/interactions.md

 + Employers should be able to see a listing of the jobs they have posted.
 + TheLadders should be able to get a report of what jobseekers have applied to jobs on any given day.
 + TheLadders should be able to ascertain jobseeker, job, employer and job application date from the job application report.
++ TheLadders should be able to see aggregate job application numbers by job and employer.

 # Local TODO